Funds and Resources

 ADB offers loans, grants, and technical assistance from Special Funds, Trust Funds, and other sources to help reduce poverty in Asia’s poorest countries.

-The Water Financing Partnership Facility (WFPF) was established in December 2006 to mobilize additional financial and knowledge resources from development partners for the implementation of the Asian Development Bank’s (ADB) water financing program.
-Its initial focus was to support achievement of targeted outcomes set for 2006-2010 and was subsequently adjusted and extended to 2020 following approval of ADB’s Water Operational Plan 2011-2020.
-Building on this experience, WFPF will continue to support ADB’s water operations from 2021 onwards guided by the Water Sector Framework 2021-2030: Water-Secure and Resilient Asia Pacific that articulates how water operations contribute to ADB’s Strategy 2030.
+In December 2006, the Board of Directors of the Asian Development Bank (ADB) established the Water Financing Partnership Facility (WFPF) to provide additional financial and knowledge resources from development partners for the implementation of the water financing program of ADB.
+Its initial focus was to support achievement of targeted outcomes set for 2006-2010 and was subsequently adjusted and extended to 2020 following approval of ADB's Water Operational Plan 2011-2020.
+Building on this experience, WFPF continues to support ADB's water operations from 2021 onwards guided by the Strategy 2030 Water Sector Directional Guide: Water-Secure and Resilient Asia Pacific.
+The guide provides the strategic direction of ADB's agenda in supporting developing member countries (DMCs) with knowledge, convening ability, and technical assistance to ensure improved coherence, relevance, efficiency, and effectiveness of ADB’s water sector investments.
+It reflects the Mainstreaming Water Resilience in Asia and the Pacific: Guidance Note, which provides a shared vision of climate adaptation and resilience for ADB staff and DMC counterparts in mainstreaming water resilience and aligning water resilience processes with the project cycle, and which serves as a starting point for the Water Sector Directional Guide's enhanced targets through 2030.

 The WFPF was established with two windows: the first for project support and the second for program quality support to be delivered through the three pillars of the WFPF Results Framework 2021-2030: